- Toxic to small children and may be deadly to animals attracted by its sweet taste.

 - Dispose of these in the trash.

 Some auto repair shops, quick oil change businesses and new car dealerships accept spent antifreeze at no charge.
-Check online or in the Yellow Pages for one in your area.
+Use an online search engine such as Google or Bing to find one in your area.